bruchh/co-creating/toolkit/docs/doing-participatory-research/five-steps-to-organizing-your-project.md

 <img width="4961" height="2894" class="my-4 sm:my-8" src="/five-steps.png">

-Follow these steps to successfully run your own 'Co-creating our city' project and consider the details on each of these steps in more detail: specific goals, tasks, and practical considerations.
+Follow these steps to successfully run your own 'Co-Creating Our City' project and consider the details on each of these steps in more detail: specific goals, tasks, and practical considerations.

 ## Step 1: Define a common research goal

-Defining a clear objective is crucial for any research project, and in particular for a 'Co-creating our city' project.
+Defining a clear objective is crucial for any research project, and in particular for a 'Co-Creating Our City' project.
 In the beginning, your project team should focus on identifying what change is needed and why and decide which specific challenges or gaps you want to investigate.

 To do so jointly with co-researchers, it is important to gather a variety of ideas on the type of change your community needs and the objectives you want to pursue, for example in a brainstorming session with your co-researchers.
 This ensures a broad perspective rooted in your community and allows the group to see all potential areas of interest, even those you might not previously have thought of.
 It is important to try and remain open and flexible during this first step and to be able to adapt to new ideas and feedback from the co-researchers as the project objectives evolve.